 When will we see change?
 When will we be treated equally?

-The problem of systematic racism is not new in the world, and certainly not in the United States.
+The problem of systemic racism is not new in the world, and certainly not in the United States.
 Being a young, black woman in the US, I don’t have the choice of whether these issues matter to me.
 I am born into them because of the color of my skin.

 The most recent situations we are seeing nationwide are not new.
 They are embedded in the system of America.
 They were sparked again because there was yet another murder of an innocent black man, George Floyd, by a police officer in Minnesota.

 After a video surfaced on the internet, the black community and our allies stepped up to the plate to spread awareness and hold the 4 police officers involved accountable for their heinous, and murderous actions against George Floyd.
 It is by these efforts that we are working to bring justice to Floyd and his family.
 But our efforts don’t stop here.
 We’ve seen countless peaceful protests across the globe, people spreading awareness and advocating for black people in solidarity of the #BlackLivesMatter movement.